Build a multi-container app with Docker Compose, then build images with Docker Bake and push them to …

 - Sharding → Now supports 5M users, can scale to 16M+

-Each change bought us 2-6 months of growth.
-Total cost went from $1,800/month (single database) to $4,200/month (4 shards + Redshift), but we’re serving 50x more users.
+Each change buys roughly 2-6 months of growth.
+Total cost rises from about $1,800/month (single database) to about $4,200/month (4 shards + Redshift) — while serving on the order of 50x more users.

 Key Metrics Summary